 How to get rid of excessive noise?
 Corona for Cinema 4D

 Subtle high-frequency noise is normal for Corona and other path-tracing renderers, especially at the beginning of the rendering process.
-But strong noise that won't go away after many passes, or after long rendering time, may suggest that the rendering engine encountered some problems in your scene setup.
+But strong noise that won't go away after many passes, or after a long rendering time, may suggest that the rendering engine encountered some problems in your scene setup.
 Starting from Corona 1.4 you can use the denoising feature to get rid of the noise by smartly blurring it.
 It is however recommended to make sure that there are no mistakes in the render setup, or the scene itself.

 To efficiently get rid of problematic noise, you need to find out where it comes from.
 Most common causes of persistent noise include: